zio/zio-cli/docs/index.md

 ```

 - Options are named and position-independent parameters that are specified by writing the content after the name.
 The name is preceded by `--`.
-An option may have a shorter form called alias.
+An option may have a shorter form called an alias.
 When the alias is used instead of the full name, only `-` is needed.
 An option of command `git clone` is `local`.
 It is a boolean option, so it is not necessary to write true or false after it: it will be true only if it appears.
 It is used in the following manner:
 ```
 git clone --local
 ```